Beef Bourguignon

 Steps

-Step 1
+Step 1 – The Night Before

-Pat dry with a paper towel, liberally apply salt and pepper then dry brine uncovered in a refrigerator overnight.
+Liberally apply salt and pepper then dry brine uncovered in a refrigerator overnight.

-Step 2
+Step 2 – Brown the meat

-Set some of the parsley aside to garnish.
+Prep the herbs, set some of the parsley aside to garnish.

 Step 4

-When all the beef is browned, reduce the heat to a low-medium setting and cook the onions and garlic for 8 to 10 minutes until nice and tender.
+Cook the onions and garlic for 8 to 10 minutes until nice and tender.

 Add the wine, beef stock, tomato paste and Worcestershire sauce and bring to a boil.
 Use a wooden spatula to break meat pieces off the bottom of the pot.